 Credit given for an academic course in both a high school curriculum and a college curriculum.
 Dual credit course are usually taken during high school years and are sometimes taken at a community college.

 BJU entrance examinations are required of all applicants who do not qualify for admission by regular high school certificate or by either the Equivalency Diploma or GED Tests.
 This requirement holds as well for non-degree students.
 For these students, the examination results serve as a basis for academic counseling.

-Accepted and registered for classes as a student.
+Admitted and registered for classes as a student.